SaishTiwari/SaishTiwari/README.md

 </div>

-## About Me
+## What I Do

-Backend and DevOps engineer with hands-on experience in Java/Spring Boot microservices, containerized deployments with Docker and Kubernetes, and cloud infrastructure on AWS.
-I also have practical iOS development experience with SwiftUI and a strong interest in building reliable systems that are clean, scalable, and easy to maintain.
+I build polished mobile apps, reliable backend services, and cloud-ready platforms.
+My work sits at the intersection of clean architecture, secure APIs, and practical delivery.

-I’m currently seeking Java, DevOps, or iOS engineering roles in the United States.
+I focus on SwiftUI, Java, Spring Boot, AWS, Docker, and Kubernetes, with an interest in engineering systems that feel fast, stable, and intentional.

 ## Snapshot